 It is important that you research your options carefully before deciding which route to take.
 Please use the links below to find out more about professional bodies and qualifications.
 You can also discuss your options with a Careers Adviser within a careers interview if you need some guidance in relation to this.

 While a degree is not an essential preparation for training, many employers offer graduate trainee schemes and you can get exemption from certain exam papers if you have a relevant undergraduate qualification.
 Note that some employers also look favourably on degrees in unrelated subjects – for example, a language qualification would be attractive to firms with international clients.
 Competition for a good traineeship can be very fierce, so a wide skill set can help you stand out from the crowd.

 Once qualified as a chartered accountant, you’ll need to undertake Continuing Professional Education (CPE) to keep your technical knowledge up to date, and if you intend to work directly with clients (rather than being an employee) you’ll need to gain a Certificate entitling you to practise, which involves undergoing inspections and getting insurance.

 Jobs in accountancy

 Use the Prospects website to explore career options related to accountancy.

 How the OU can help

 Any good degree can be an excellent start for a career in accounting.
 Visit our website to browse the full range.
-We also offer the following business management degree where you can specialise in accountancy and accountancy modules, some of which give you exemption from accountancy exams.
+We have the following business management degree where you can specialise in accounting and offer single accounting modules, some of which will give you exemption from accountancy exams.